 I love this picture so much, I can’t resist editing it in two ways.
 Let me know which one is your favourite in the comments!

-If you are planning to be around in Newcastle Upon Tyne during the summer, be sure to get tickets for the Grey’s Monument tour in February for the year as it runs between April to September.
+If you are planning to be around in Newcastle Upon Tyne during the summer, be sure to get tickets for the Grey’s Monument Newcastle tour in February for the year as it runs between April to September.

 The tour and views were worth the climb, and a bloody good workout, my thighs were in pain the day after – think the gym is needed more often!